Wobblyyyy/Pathfinder2/readme.md

 streamlined motion planning and control system designed for FIRST events, such as [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) and [FIRST Tech Challenge](https://www.firstinspires.org/robotics/ftc).
-- Track the position of a wheeled mobile robot using different odometry implementations.
+- Track the position of a wheeled mobile robot using a variety of odometry implementations.
 - Dynamically correct for movement error and drift.
 - Plan complex routes using the